 I laughed, I cried, I celebrated and I gave God thanks for the faith of these young adults.
-If you’re worried about the church, or our future, William, Erin, Haley, and Nolan will give you hope and a refresher on the life and love of Jesus.
+If you’re worried about the church, or our future, Erin, Haley, and Nolan will give you hope and a refresher on the life and love of Jesus.

 I’m still giving God thanks for the time we spent together via Zoom – and our conversation happened last week.

 This fall, we’ll be hosting workshops to help you learn the skills we’re exploring in the podcast.
 Register your interest below.

 If you want to learn the skills you need to lead with courage, complete this simple form and let us know you’re interested in Dare to Lead. we’ll keep you updated about opportunities for you to become a brave leader and create courageous cultures.